 And a bunch of those stages scenes where stuffed animals are placed into realistic positions in their natural habitat.
 The scenes always look like they were created in the 1980s.
 Can’t we get some sort of 3D video screens in the background to liven these things up?
 Has that technology been created yet?

 Much like Chicago’s Field Museum of Natural History, which has a display that counts that number of species that have gone extinct each day, Denver has a counter that shows how many new generations of bacteria have reproduced that day.
 Eek, that’s frightening to think about.
 Way to scare us, Denver Museum of Nature & Science!

 Bill Nye’s dad (I’m assuming that’s him) was on hand to provide a demonstration for the kids.

 The museum has a pretty sizable Native American display that is probably the best exhibit in the facility.
 On display are traditional clothing, pottery, jewelry, and even re-creations of houses you can walk inside.

 When you’re done, complete your visit by purchasing a stuffed snake from the gift shop.
 These are unquestionably cool.

 Denver Museum of Nature & Science Free Days, Hours, and Ticket Info

-As of this writing, the museum is open from 9 am to 5 pm everyday, with extended hours on Fridays until 10 pm.
+As of this writing, the museum is open from 9 am to 5 pm everyday, with extended hours most Fridays until 9 pm.
 The museum is only closed on Christmas (though it has limited hours on Thanksgiving.)